 6. Speech Therapy

-Speech therapy can also help children who are non-verbal learn how to use augmentative and alternative communication devices like communication boards or voice generators to better communicate with others.
+Speech therapy may also help children who are non-verbal learn how to use augmentative and alternative communication devices such as communication boards or voice generators to improve communication with others.

-Other commonly performed surgeries for spastic CP include muscle and tendon lengthening surgeries and baclofen pump implantation.
+Other commonly performed surgeries for spastic CP include muscle and tendon lengthening surgeries as well as baclofen pump implantation.

-While cerebral palsy is a life-long condition, individuals with spastic CP can enhance their mobility because the brain has neuroplasticity.
-With continuous practice and spasticity management, movement patterns can be improved.
+While cerebral palsy is a life-long condition, individuals with spastic CP may enhance their mobility by promoting neuroplasticity.
+With continuous practice and spasticity management, movement patterns may be improved.

-Hopefully, this article helped you better understand what spastic cerebral palsy is and how to manage it.
-Good luck!
+We hope this article helped you better understand what spastic CP is and how to manage it.